chaseruskin/orbit/docs/src/topic/swapping.md

 The argument list defined in a protocol's configuration is allowed to contain any of the following keys:

-- `orbit.queue`: The directory that Orbit expects the ip temporarily placed immediately after download.
 - `orbit.ip.name`: The name of the ip being downloaded.
 - `orbit.ip.version`: The version of the ip being downloaded.
 - `orbit.ip.source.url`: The URL for the ip being downloaded.